 Garden ‘green’ waste such as lawn clippings, dry leaves and plant cuttings can be used to add to the compost system, this could assist in keeping communal areas tidy.

-Introducing a communal activity such as composting is a great way to create community and neighbourly relations.
-Through composting you can connect and have a common aim, share skills and ideas – this may lead to other benefits/links and build community.
+Introducing a communal activity such as composting is a great way to meet like-minded people and create neighbourly relations.
+Through composting you can connect and have a common aim, share skills and ideas – this may lead to other benefits and build community.

 Yes – each household can contribute to change by moving towards zero waste!
 More than 800,000 tonnes of food is thrown away by NSW householders each year – that is 315 kilograms of food waste for each household going to landfill.